Arm-China/Compass_Integration/README.md

 ## Document

-See the documentation in the /doc directory inside Compass_MiniPkg
+See the documentation in the /doc directory in Compass_MiniPkg